-On May 17, 2024, Governor Polis signed Senate Bill 24-205, also known as the Colorado Anti-Discrimination in AI Law, or ADAI.
-The law protects consumers from algorithmic discrimination in consequential decisions made by high-risk artificial intelligence systems.
+On May 17, 2024, Senate Bill 24-205, also known as the Colorado Anti-Discrimination in AI Law, or ADAI, was signed into law.
+The ADAI protects consumers from algorithmic discrimination in consequential decisions made by high-risk artificial intelligence systems.

-Specifically, the ADAI obligates developers and deployers to use reasonable care to avoid algorithmic discrimination in systems that, when deployed, make decisions that have significant effects in the following areas:
+Specifically, the ADAI obligates developers and deployers of high-risk artificial intelligence to use reasonable care to avoid algorithmic discrimination in systems that, when deployed, make decisions that have significant effects in the following areas:

 - Education enrollment or education opportunities;